Ten recommendations for advancing Nepali migrants’ safety and well-being

 • Expand training of professionals.
 Nepal’s government has undergone significant decentralization, which has shifted more responsibility for safe migration to local governments.
 As this shift has occurred, multiple civil society, governmental, law enforcement, and judicial stakeholders continue to require training and technical support around the concepts and linkages between human trafficking, migration, migrant smuggling, and forced labor as well as the application of relevant laws across these categories.

-• Support Judicial Committee Advocacy.
+• Support Judicial Committee advocacy.
 Judicial Committees, which are local committees formed to mediate and resolve legal disputes (many of which are related to foreign employment), need a formal mechanism to share recommendations with higher-level judicial officials or legislators.

 • Advocate for legislative reform.
 A primary issue Nepal faces is that employment law regarding working in foreign countries is often established faster than it is enforced leading to protections and regulations existing in theory but not necessarily in practice.
 To facilitate the successful and timely resolution of relevant cases, national reform to the laws used to prosecute trafficking and forced labor offenses is needed.
 Agencies working to address these issues need increased inter-agency coordination and capacity for referrals to victim-service providers.